girafeev1/FortuneTeller/infra/gcp/README.md

   - `gcloud auth login`
   - `gcloud auth application-default login`

-Option B: Use a service account key JSON that has Compute permissions
+Option B: Use a dedicated service account key JSON (recommended for servers)
-- The service account must have at least:
+- Create a new service account, e.g. `mark6-terraform`, in:
+  - GCP Console → IAM & Admin → Service Accounts → Create service account
+- Grant it roles on the project:
   - `roles/compute.admin`
-  - `roles/iam.serviceAccountUser` (if you later attach service accounts to instances)
+  - `roles/iam.serviceAccountUser` (needed to create a VM using the project’s default Compute Engine service account)
+- Create a JSON key for it:
+  - Service Accounts → click it → Keys → Add key → Create new key → JSON
+- Save it locally and set:
-- Set `GOOGLE_APPLICATION_CREDENTIALS=/path/to/key.json` before running Terraform.
+  - `GOOGLE_APPLICATION_CREDENTIALS=/path/to/key.json`

 ## Quick start